While doing the Bible crafts for Samson, kids will learn about a judge of Israel. You can read about him in Judges chapters 13-16 in the Bible.

 Want to weave a blanket for a doll?
 Find out how here.

 Delilah was angry when Samson mocked her three times.
-She accused him for not loving her.
+She accused him of not loving her.
 She urged him for several days to tell her where his strength comes from.

-After a while Samson told her the truth.
+After a while, Samson told her the truth.
 He told her that because he was a Nazarite since birth, a razor never touched his head.
-If his head was shaved then he would loss his power.
+If his head was shaved, then he would lose his power.

 Before you cut your cardboard, look at your scissors.
 See how it is made up of two pieces?
 Each handle has a hole for your fingers and then comes to a point.
 You will want to cut two pieces of cardboard so that it looks this.